mickymacirl/CI-P3-FruitHM/README.md

 3. *git push* was used to push all local changes to the remote repository on GitHub.

-### Deployment to GitHub Pages

-The site was deployed to GitHub Pages.

-Below are the steps required:

-1. In **GitHub**, navigate to your username.github.io repository and click Settings.
-2. Within Settings, navigate to the Source section within the **GitHub Pages** section.
-From the dropdown menu, select the master branch and then click Save.

 ### Deploying New Changes

 Once **GitHub Pages** is set up, normal **GithHub** flow updates the live page.